About Marion County

 Criminal Records

-Marion County's criminal records system encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Marion County Sheriff's Office and local police departments maintain these records, while the Tennessee Bureau of Investigation provides statewide background checks.
+Marion County's criminal records system includes various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 Residents can request criminal background checks through the TBI, which offers detailed reports on an individual's criminal history within Tennessee.
+This system ensures that full criminal records are accessible for legal, employment, and personal purposes.

 Arrest Records